jymbo/htmlreportxcase/README.md

   ![alt tag] (https://raw.github.com/jymbo/htmlreportxcase/master/XCASE/Documentation/tclselectview.png)

-You should now be able to open index.htm and see your model's meta data in your web browser.
+You should now be able to open index.htm and see your model's metadata in your web browser.

 **Adding Diagram Images**